scottmotte/signatureio-personal/README.md

 ## Additional Information

-This example application heavily uses the [signatureio rubygem](https://github.com/scottmotte/signatureio)
+This app mainly depends on the [signatureio rubygem](https://github.com/scottmotte/signatureio) for interfacing with the Heroku Signature Add-On.

-10. bundle exec rails server

-11.